ChrisZhu2050/chriszhu2050.github.io/index.md

         $

-        The logits will be hte input of Next Layer input, if it's the final layer, then:
+        The logits will be hte input of Next Layer input, if it's the final layer, then implement the LM Softmax:

         $$
         P_{t,j}